Boxwood Lodge

-Boxwood Lodge is a historic hunting retreat and national historic district located near Mocksville, Davie County, North Carolina.
+Boxwood Estate is a historic hunting retreat and national historic district located near Mocksville, Davie County, North Carolina.
 The district encompasses 8 contributing buildings, 1 contributing site, and 4 contributing structures on a rural estate including a manor house.
 It was developed between 1911 and 1931 by William Rabb Craig (1870-1931), a wealthy cotton and sugar broker.
 The manor house was built between 1933 and 1934, and is a two-story, "H"-plan, brick Colonial Revival dwelling designed by the architectural firm Delano & Aldrich.
 Other notable resources include the grounds of Boxwood Lodge, greenhouse (c.
 1940), log cabin (1932-1933, 1940s), great barn (1910s), feed / grain house (c.
 1940), and entrance piers (1934).

 It was added to the National Register of Historic Places in 1995.